In Illinois, the law is clear. If you are injured in a car accident, even if it’s partially your fault, you are entitled to compensation.

 What should I tell insurance after a car accident?

 Illinois law requires drivers to have liability insurance.
-This means, if you are involved in a car accident, the other driver’s probably has insurance.
-If the other driver was negligent, that insurance company will have to pay for your medical treatment, lost wages, pain, suffering and loss of enjoyment experienced from your injuries.
+If you are involved in a car accident, the other driver probably has insurance.
+If the other driver were negligent, that insurance company would have to pay for your medical treatment, lost wages, pain, suffering, and loss of enjoyment experienced from your injuries.

 Their insurance will often ask to take a recording of you answering their questions.
 They are trying to gather information to help them pay you less.
 They may even give you a settlement offer.